tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 comments: true
 ---

-The syntax of [Tenzir Query Language (TQL)](/language) looks remarkably similar to Splunk's [Search Processing Language (SPL)][spl].
-This is by no means an accident.
-Having spoken with numerous security practitioners, we found a universally positive sentiment about the ease of use.
-In this blog post, we explain how the two languages differ using threat hunting examples.
+Our [Tenzir Query Language (TQL)](/language) is a pipeline language that works by chaining operators into dataflows.
+When we designed TQL, we specifically studied Splunk's [Search Processing Language (SPL)][spl], as it generally leaves a positive impression for security analysts that are not data engineers.
+Our goal was to take all the good things of SPL, but provide a more powerful language without compromising simplicity.
+In this blog post, we explain how the two languages differ using concrete threat hunting examples.

 [spl]: https://docs.splunk.com/Documentation/SplunkCloud/latest/Search/Aboutthesearchlanguage